 In addition to visualizing the SWOT, you need to have a clear objective.
 Are you planning to merge with another business?
 Are you considering expanding your local presence?
-Identify the strategy you want to develop and use that to establish your goal.
+Identify the strategy you want to develop and use that to create your SWOT diagram.

 3. Hold A Brainstorming Session

 Gather your team and brainstorm as much as you can.
 Get marketing, finance, and even consumer-facing personnel on board and encourage everyone to get creative.

 You can, for example, tell them to make a casual list of what they think are your company’s strengths and weaknesses as well as what they identify as opportunities and threats.